Ready to travel? Click here to plan your next trip!

 Is 3 days enough in Ho Chi Minh?

 Although Saigon is a massive city, 3 days in Ho Chi Minh City allows you to cover all your bases.
 You can spend two days in the city center neighborhoods of District 1 and District 3, before taking a day trip down into the Mekong Delta.
+Of course, no matter how many days in Ho Chi Minh you spend, this city makes an awesome introduction to Vietnam.

 Is Ho Chi Minh worth visiting?